sergey-su/logjoint/README.md

 LogJoint is a log viewer and visualizer tool.
 It’s designed to simplify analysis of logs from multi-component multi-threaded systems.

 High-level features:
-- Reach log viewing and navigation functionality.
-More.
+- Reach [log viewing](#log-viewing) and navigation functionality.
-- Log data can be retrieved from different textual or non-textual sources.
+- Log data can be retrieved from different textual or non-textual [sources](#log-sources).
-- Multiple logs can be dynamically joined into single flat view.
+- Multiple logs can be dynamically [joined](#joining-logs) into single flat view.
-- Extensibility through domain-specific plugins enable advanced visualizations and custom log retrieval methods.
+- Extensibility through domain-specific [plugins](#plugins) enable advanced visualizations and custom log retrieval methods.

 ## Log viewing
 Reach log viewing functionality is made possible by lightweight on-the-fly log parsing that extracts basic information for each log message: timestamp, thread, severity, text message.
 This information enables features that plain-text tools can not offer.